John Dan Kemp

-John Dan Kemp Jr. (born September 8, 1951) is an American lawyer and jurist who is the chief justice of the Arkansas Supreme Court.
+John Dan Kemp Jr. (born September 8, 1951) is an American lawyer who has served as the chief justice of the Arkansas Supreme Court since 2017.

+Biography

 Born in Batesville, Arkansas, Kemp attended Mountain View High School and received his undergraduate degree from the University of Arkansas in 1973, followed by a Juris Doctor from the University of Arkansas School of Law in 1976.
-While attending the University of Arkansas, he was a member of the Gamma Upsilon Chapter of Sigma Nu Fraternity.
+While attending the University of Arkansas, he was a member of the Gamma Upsilon chapter of Sigma Nu fraternity.
 Kemp was a city judge and city attorney in Mountain View before being elected as a circuit judge in Stone County, Arkansas in 1986, which position he held for 29 years.

+Chief Justice of Arkansas

-In 2015, Kemp decided to challenge sitting Justice Courtney Hudson for the Chief Justice position.
+In 2015, Kemp decided to challenge sitting Justice Courtney Rae Hudson for the Chief Justice position.
 Kemp defeated Hudson to win the seat.